omunroe-com/http2specwiki/TlsRequirements.md

 This effectively prevents conformant deployment of h2 on platforms where such TLS information isn't available, until they are modified or alternate implementations of TLS are used.

 Non-conformant deployment is still possible if they ignore the requirement to raise INADEQUATE_SECURITY when the cipher suite isn't sufficient; however, it's likely that the client (being conformant) will do so, closing the connection.

+As such, the issue here is a conflict between our desire to improve security in the new protocol and our desire for immediate, wide adoption.